adriandarian/spectra/website/cookbook/multi-team.md

 # Multi-Team Workflows

-Coordinate work across multiple teams using md2jira with shared or separate epics.
+Coordinate work across multiple teams using spectra with shared or separate epics.

 ## Scenarios